mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 ## To-do

-- [ ] Test new SiPM boards in a consistent manner (and come up with the testing method)
-- [ ] Research off-the-shelf DAQ systems with stats that we need
 - [ ] Want to test cylinder on 4 SiPM and glued and painted sphere on SiPM in 14.1 MeV beam to try understand why the edge is so much lower for sphere on SiPM in my thesis
 - [ ] Count number of neutrons in lead cap stuff in peak and not in peak, as fn of lead thickness
 - [ ] Efficiency measurements
-- [ ] Energy peak must be the same as the peak energy as calculated.
-Fudge the distance to make it work (distance in sphere)
 - [ ] When looking at particle type and dose from simulation, look at high and low LET
 - [ ] Look at events in that region with middling L but high E, above the peak
 - [ ] Can we put CARI7a and flightaware data in the database?